Guide

 Use Consultants For:

-• Annual strategic review
+• Annual reviews.

 Use EmployArmor For:

-• Daily operational compliance
+• Daily operations.

-Typical Hybrid Cost Structure
+Typical Hybrid Cost Structure:

 Year 1:

-• Total: $52,000
+• Total: $52,000.

 Year 2+:

-• Total: $22,000/year ongoing
+• Total: $22,000/year.

 "We used a consultant to design our initial AI compliance program.
 Then we implemented EmployArmor to handle the day-to-day tracking and disclosure management.
 Our consultant now does a quarterly check-in to review EmployArmor's alerts and help us with strategic decisions.
 This combo gives us expertise when we need it and automation the rest of the time."